 Politico reported on Saturday night that recent Republican internal polls suggested that Don Blankenship had made significant gains on his two rivals.
 A few minutes ago, the conservative Weekly Standard claimed to have the specifics:

-The results of an internal campaign poll conducted for one rival . . .
+The results of an internal campaign poll . . .

 Same old, same old

 It’s August 24, the day that the Wheeling Intelligencer was founded in 1852.
 Of course, the anniversary is an excuse for an editorial telling us what a great job they are doing in serving their readers.
 In a long lifetime of personal and professional media observation, I have never seen a media entity praise itself to the extent that Ogden . . .